 Based on its "Basic Policy of the Internal Control System," we endeavor to expand and strengthen our internal control systems across the entire Group, including business entities in Japan and overseas.
-Specifically, we review reports submitted by all departments, subsidiaries, and other entities implementing our internal control systems or conduct on-site inspections to ensure that our internal control systems, including the system for ensuring the adequacy of financial reporting and the compliance system, are as indicators.
+Specifically, we review reports submitted by all departments, subsidiaries, and other entities implementing our internal control systems or conduct on-site inspections to ensure that our internal control systems, including the system for ensuring the adequacy of financial reporting and the compliance system, are well-developed and utilized in an appropriate and efficient fashion.
+(We are remotely confirming for overseas entities due to the COVID-19 pandemic.)